 This process is repeated for every data transmission so the Workflow Document is continuously updated and tracks all events and their respective status along with the associated documents, allowing all physicians treating the patient to share and manage the complete workflow of the telemonitoring process any time they need.

-Each time the patient performs a measurement this task is created, and there would be the possibility for a system of subscription and notification, through the use of the Document Metadata Subscription (DSUB) profile or the Notification of Document Availability (NAV) profile, to communicate the creation of the task and the related Telemonitoring Result Document to the GP, so that they can access the workflow and view the patient’s data.
+Each time the patient performs a measurement this task is created, and there would be the possibility for a system of subscription and notification, through the use of the Document Metadata Subscription (DSUB) profile or the Notification of Document Availability (NAV) profile, to communicate the creation of the task and the related Telemonitoring Results Document to the GP, so that they can access the workflow and view the patient’s data.

-Figure X.3.1-1 describes the process flow reporting the related tasks from step A to C.1.
+Figure X.3.1-1 describes the process flow reporting the related tasks from step A to C1.